-(1) 1The Master's thesis is a piece of assessed work.
+- (1) 1The Master's thesis is a piece of assessed work.
 2It is meant to demonstrate that the author is able to process a problem independently and by applying academic methods within a set time and to present the results thus arrived at appropriately and in written form.
-3The topic must be drawn from the fields of public policy and/or sociology; generally it should be set by an examiner under § 5 in the second year within the framework of the Master's thesis module 8.
+3The topic must be drawn from the field of Peace Research and International Relations; generally it should be set by an examiner under § 5 in the second year within the framework of the Master's thesis module.
 4If the student does not find a topic for his/her Master's thesis, the head of the examination board ensures, upon written application, that the student receives a topic for his/her Master's thesis in good time.
 5The topic is issued via the board of examiners; the time of issue and the topic must be recorded.
-6The student is to be given the opportunity to make suggestions for a Master's thesis topic; however the examination board is under no obligation to consider such suggestions.

-(2) 1The time limit for writing a Master's thesis - from the issuing of the topic to submission of the thesis - is 18 weeks; the topic must be set out and the task must be formulated by the thesis supervisor in such a way that the Master's thesis may be completed within this time limit.
-2The deadline for submission may be extended upon application by the examination board if there is good reason.
-The Master's thesis may be a maximum of 20,000 words (excluding references and methods attachment).
+6The student is to be given the opportunity to make suggestions for a Master's thesis topic; however the examination board is under no obligation to consider such suggestions. - (2) 1The time limit for writing a Master's thesis from the issuing of the topic to submission of the thesis is 18 weeks; the topic must be set out and the task must be formulated by the thesis supervisor in such a way that the Master's thesis may be completed within this time limit.

-(3) 1The student should write the thesis in German or English unless it is otherwise set out in the Special Provisions of these exam regulations; the examination board will decide on applications to write the thesis in any other language.
-2The finished Master's thesis must be submitted to the examination board within the allotted time as two bound copies and in a file format determined by the examination board.
+2The deadline for submission may be extended upon application by the examination board if there is good reason. - (3) 1The student should write the thesis in English unless otherwise set out in the Special Provisions of these exam regulations; the examination board will decide on applications to write the thesis in any other language.
+2The finished Master's thesis must be submitted to the examination board within the allotted time as 2 bound copies and in a file format determined by the examination board.
 3The time of submission must be recorded.
 4Along with the printed text, the Master's thesis may contain multimedia parts on electronic data storage media, if the topic requires it.
-5The process of evaluation must be completed 6 weeks at the latest after submission of the thesis; it is the examination board's task to supervise this deadline.
-6If examiners are prevented from keeping the deadline due to illness or some other circumstance, the examination board may appoint other examiners in this respect.

-(4) The candidate must include with the submitted Master's thesis a signed declaration in which he/she ensures that he/she wrote the thesis - or in the case of a joint project, his/her correspondingly marked part of the work - independently, did not use any sources or resources other than those cited, that he/she has clearly indicated as such all information taken from other works - either verbatim or paraphrased - and that the thesis has not been submitted as a whole or in any significant part as part of any other examination process, and that he/she has not published the thesis as a whole or in any significant part, and that the copy submitted in electronic file form is identical in content to the bound copies submitted.
+5The process of evaluation must be completed 4 weeks at the latest after submission of the thesis; it is the examination board's task to supervise this deadline.
+6If examiners are prevented from keeping the deadline due to illness or some other circumstance, the examination board may appoint other examiners in this respect."
+The candidate must include with the submitted Master's thesis a signed declaration in which he/she ensures that he/she wrote the thesis - or in the case of a joint project, his/her correspondingly marked part of the work - independently, did not use any sources or resources other than those cited, that he/she has clearly indicated as such all information taken from other works - either verbatim or paraphrased - and that the thesis has not been submitted as a whole or in any significant part as part of any other examination process, and that the copy submitted in electronic file form is identical in content to the bound copies submitted.